Prevention on doctor’s recommendations

 Changes to lifestyle and Penoxal

 Since the day of my diagnosis I have changed many things.
 I decided to follow an alternative route, even though I did not avoid the conventional medicine.
 I altered my diet and excluded some foods.
 Gradually, I stopped using sugar.
 I must add that I do not smoke and do not indulge in alcohol.
 If I have a beer, it is just an occasional one.
 I stopped eating red meat, but I eat more fish, a lot of fruit and vegetables.
 In the winter, we make fruit and vegetable juices.
 I also stopped drinking dairy made of cow’s milk as recommended.
 I have goat’s milk or cheese or yogurt instead.
-In our kitchen, we now have pumpkin, linseed or coconut oil, but also cayenne pepper, turmeric, etc. I do my best to have enough vitamin C in a form of tablet or powder, but preferably in sea buckthorn juice.
-I take 100 mg of Penoxal twice daily.
+In our kitchen, we now have pumpkin linseed or coconut oil but also cayenne pepper, turmeric, etc. I do my best to have enough vitamin C in a form of tablet or powder but preferably in sea buckthorn juice.
+I take four capsules of Penoxal daily.

 Surgery and radiotherapy outcomes